Daanish2709g/MockAI/README.md

   * Install`ctc-segmentation`
-    > Same method does not apply to `ctc-segmentation`, and one needs to compile it from the source code on [github](https://github.com/lumaku/ctc-segmentation).
+    > Same method does not apply to `ctc-segmentation`, and one needs to compile it from the source code on [github].
     * `git clone https://github.com/lumaku/ctc-segmentation.git`
     * `cd ctc-segmentation`
     * `source /PathToMockingBird/venv/bin/activate` If the virtual environment hasn't been deployed, activate it.